parasj/papers/multiprogramming/README.md

 Fine-grained parallelism has less implementation cost but a large scheduling overhead which makes it less efficient.
 Coarse-grained is more efficient but is more complex overall.
 One guiding principle is to aggregate composed fine-grained paralleism into coarse blocks that are efficiently scheduled (see Kubernetes pods, Lithe threading library, GPU architecture, etc.)

 ## Local vs global scheduling
 Global scheduling has better overall performance since scheduler can make inter-system decisions.
 But it has issues like starvation or convoying.
 Local systems may have worse overall performance but achieve better optimizations at the local level.
-But local scheduling does not lead to overprosioning.
+But local scheduling can lead to overprovisioning.

 ### Economic scarcity as a way to avoid overcomitting resources
 This relates closely with scheduling.
 But Lithe and Scheduler Activations treat resources as scarce objects that are granted and revoked from processes.
 Visible recovation is a useful technique to ensure that local optimizers perform collaboratively.
 Similarly, the VAX virtual memory system performs page replacement per-process which avoids issues with processes allocating and deallocating pages to quickly.